 Cost factor.
 A smaller home costs less to build – and to run – than a larger home.
-Heating and cooling is a significant factor.
-Home improvements like painting, roof replacement, or changing the carpeting or flooring cost more in a larger home and let’s not forget home furnishings.
+Heating and cooling are significant factors.
+Home improvements like painting, roof replacement, or changing the carpeting or flooring cost more in a larger home, and let’s not forget home furnishings.
 On the contrary, smaller houses cost less thanks to square footage – think monthly utility bills, home improvement, and furnishings.
 Another pointer: a smaller home requires significantly less time to clean and maintain, and that includes the landscaping.

 Better quality materials.
 Choosing a smaller house plan means you would never have to sacrifice quality in building or remodeling materials such as tiles, countertops, cabinets, flooring, etc. People who build McMansions often skimp on quality to save money.

 Easier to sell.
 An oversize home's value will depreciate over time, plus energy costs make them harder to sell.
 A smaller home will be much easier to sell.

 When it comes to how much value you can expect from your home, a single-family house sold last year for an average of $384,900 compared with $292,000 on average in 2012.
 What’s more, construction is at a seven-year high.
 Although the 795,000 new single-family homes built in 2017 are just under 49 percent of the 2006 total of 1,645,000, the numbers are up from 447,000 in 2011.